 Biography

 Root Biology: Roots are fascinating.
-If you disagree with me, then I encourage you to grab a shovel, step outside, and dig just below the soil surface in a vegetated area to have a look at what you find.
-Chances are you will unearth a variety of things; perhaps, an earthworm or two, and and engtanglement of root systems, potentially with some associated fungi.
+If you disagree, then I encourage you to grab a shovel, step outside, and dig just below the soil surface in a vegetated area to have a look at what you find.
+Chances are you will unearth a variety of things; perhaps, an earthworm or two, and an engtanglement of root systems, potentially with some associated fungi and soil microbes.
 Biologically, roots function in a many ways simultaneously to interact with the soil to nourish the plant and absorb water.
-Some of my work seeks to understand these interactions in context and help find general rules governing them.
+Some of my work seeks to understand these interactions in context, and help find rules that govern them.

 |